Kilgobbin Castle (Dublin): Building

-The castle is a tall square tower; only two of the walls are still standing, the north and east walls having collapsed in 1832.
+The castellated fortification is a tall square tower.
+Only two of the walls are still standing, the north and east walls having collapsed in 1832.
 The entrance is in the west wall.
 It is three storeys high with thick granite walls, arrow slits and a vaulted ground floor ceiling.
 A service tower on the southeast corner contains a spiral staircase and garderobe.